ssj27072002/SanskritNet33/README.md

 Install the dependencies:Use the pip install command : !pip install -q gradio transformers datasets sentencepiece \
     deep-translator torch peft sacrebleu pandas

-How to Use the Interface: Once the application is running, you will be greeted with three main tabs:
+**How to Use the Interface**: Once the application is running, you will be greeted with three main tabs:

 Sanskrit → Awadhi:Paste a Sanskrit verse into the input box.Click the "Translate" button.The app will process the text through the Stage 1 API (Sanskrit $\rightarrow$ Hindi) and Stage 2 Model (Hindi $\rightarrow$ Awadhi).
+Here model will fail to generate direct awadhi so copy same hindi given into next tab for hindi to awadhi it will generate.
+Though not perfect but similar most of the times.

 Hindi → Awadhi:If you want to bypass the API, type a modern Hindi sentence directly into the input box to see how the model transfers the poetic style.